 Here are something to remember about copyright law:

-If you invented a new kind of chair, that protection would probably go under a patent and not copyright protection.
+If you invented a new chair, that protection would probably go under a patent, not a copyright protection.

-As soon as the design is put in a tangible form, the copyright protection is brought into action.
+Copyright protection is brought into action as soon as the design is put in a tangible form.
 For there to be a copyrighted design, it should be put on paper or into a digital drawing program.

-In other words, the design can not just be an idea that is in your head.
+In other words, the design can not just be an idea in your head.
 It must have some tangible form.

 Copyright protection is there to help ensure that creative people, such as designers, can make a living from their original works of art.
 The copyright Is valid for the lifetime of the designer or creator plus 70 years for most works of art created after 1978.

-As the creator holds the exclusive rights to their design, they can also sell the right to another person.
-The copyright owner has the right to reproduce the work, create work based on their original work, distribute their work, display their work, and, if necessary, perform their work.
+As the creator holds exclusive rights to their design, they can also sell the right to another person.
+The copyright owner has the right to reproduce the work, create work based on their original work, distribute it, display it, and, if necessary, perform it.

 Universal Furniture Vs. Collezione Europa USA Precedent (2010)

-In August 2010 the U.S., Court of Appeals for the Fourth Circuit affirmed a judgment of more than 11 million USD in favor of Universal Furniture against Collezione Europa USA for a copyright infringement involving Universal’s Grand Inheritance Collection and English Manor Collection.
-The Universal case is an interesting case to study as it gives us some insights into furniture and copyright law.
+In August 2010, the U.S. Court of Appeals for the Fourth Circuit affirmed a judgment of more than 11 million USD in favor of Universal Furniture against Collezione Europa USA for a copyright infringement involving Universal’s Grand Inheritance Collection and English Manor Collection.
+The Universal case is interesting to study as it gives us some insights into furniture and copyright law.

 In this case, the court focussed on the originality of Universal’s designs to see whether or not there was a breach of copyright by Collezione Europa USA.
 Universal had hired Steven Russell of Norman Heckler Design firm to consult and design these historical interpretations of this furniture collection.

 Russell could show the court that he had collected, sorted, and made significant artistic changes to the designs.
-He was able to show the court that his designs, though based on some antique designs, did constitute an original work of art.
+He showed the court that his designs, though based on some antique designs, did constitute an original work of art.
 Russell had done much more than copy designs already in the public domain, he had created new designs.

-One of the significant keys to Universal’s success was how Universal described their “copyrighted work” in the copyright application.
-Universal did not focus on the furniture itself but the decorative sculptural elements of the furniture design – those elements which can be copyrighted.
+One of the significant keys to Universal’s success was how Universal described its “copyrighted work” in the copyright application.
+Universal did not focus on the furniture itself but on the decorative sculptural elements of the design – which can be copyrighted.

-In this case, the court found that Universal had proved there was sufficient originality in the aesthetics and ornamental design of the furniture pieces.
+In this case, the court found that Universal had proved sufficient originality in the aesthetics and ornamental design of the furniture pieces.
 Hence, they ruled in favor of Universal.

 A few takeaways from this case for copyrighting furniture is:

-- Designs Process – Universal and Russell was able to show the court sufficient evidence that Russell had designed what was deemed an “original work of art.”
-Russel had documented his design process and could clearly show to the courts that this was his original design.
+- Designs Process – Universal and Russell could show the court sufficient evidence that Russell had designed what was deemed an “original work of art.”
+Russel had documented his design process and could clearly show the courts that this was his original design.
 A simple way a designer can do this is to date all their designs and keep track of the design process to show the design is an original work of art.

 This landmark case reminds all designers, companies, and anyone who wants to know if their furniture can be copyrighted.
 They must first understand the copyright law and then focus on those design aspects that can be copyrighted.

-If you are interested in seeing how Mondoro can help you with your furniture needs – we would love to talk to you to see how we can help you.
+If you are interested in seeing how Mondoro can help you with your furniture needs – we would love to talk to you about how we can help you.